alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 I definitely get paid more in industry.
 Money isn't my first priority, but I'm not going to ignore it.

 In academia, more funding tends to give you more freedom.
-At the low end, if you're funding's bad, you may need to do things for the money rather than genuine interest, like signing up for more teaching, taking part-time work outside of grad school, and so on.
+At the low end, if your funding's bad, you may need to do things for the money rather than genuine interest, like signing up for more teaching, taking part-time work outside of grad school, and so on.
 If you like teaching, that's great!
 But it shouldn't be your top priority during a PhD.